-To be fair this was Campion’s first movie, so one should not be too hard on him, and the script certainly did him no favors, but when you have two lead characters that vary between obnoxious and boring, your movie is going to have to contain some great action and good comedy to make up for the crippling lack of likability for the leads.
-This is a pirate movie, so we can at least look forward to some great swashbuckling action with dazzling sword play and cool sea battles, right? *sigh* Back in the thirties, Errol Flynn and Basil Rathbone set the standard for cinematic swordplay in Captain Blood – director Michael Curtiz was a master of putting together thrilling action sequences, and the sea battles in Captain Blood are second to none – such is not the case with Polanski’s pirate movie — the fight scenes look like a haphazard mess of random extras flailing around at each other (maybe accidentally hitting one another) and aside from one broadside of canon fire at a bunch of longboats, we don’t even get a decent sea battle.
+To be fair this was Campion’s first movie, so one should not be too hard on him, and the script certainly did him no favours, but when you have two lead characters that vary between obnoxious and boring, your movie is going to have to contain some great action and good comedy to make up for the crippling lack of likability for the leads.
+This is a pirate movie, so we can at least look forward to some great swashbuckling action with dazzling swordplay and cool sea battles, right? sigh Sadly, we don’t get much in the way of piratical action in this film, back in the thirties, Errol Flynn and Basil Rathbone set the standard for cinematic swordplay in Captain Blood – director Michael Curtiz was a master of putting together thrilling action sequences and the sea battles in Captain Blood are second to none – such is not the case with Polanski’s pirate movie, the fight scenes look like a haphazard mess of random extras flailing around at each other (maybe accidentally hitting one another) and aside from one broadside of cannon fire at a bunch of longboats, we don’t even get a decent sea battle.

 Question: Do you find rape jokes funny?
-Comedian Ricky Gervais has rightly stated that anything can be funny depending on the context, and apparently Polanski didn’t get that memo as this film has not one but two attempted rape scenes – with the second one being an attempt at slapstick comedy – and neither of them are funny in or out of any frame of context.
-Of course, pirates did a lot of raping and pillaging – this is a historical fact which cannot be disputed – but if you are making an adventure/comedy, that might be an aspect you should shy away from.
-You can certainly hint at that element of the pirate life, but its best to refrain from scenes where women are tossed over a bed with their dresses raised over their heads.
-That young Jean-Baptiste steps into save the honor of María-Dolores (Charlotte Lewis), a beautiful Spanish girl who finds herself in the pirate’s clutches, does not help the film’s case as it then tries to brook a romance between the two simply based on his not wanting to see her raped or rape her himself.
-I’m betting the list of romantic comedies that have a “meet cute” during a rape scene is rather small.
+Comedian Ricky Gervais has rightly stated that anything can be funny depending on the context, apparently, Polanski didn’t get that memo as this film has not one but two attempted rape scenes – with the second one being an attempt at slapstick comedy – and neither of them is funny, in or out of any frame of context, of course, pirates did a lot of raping and pillaging – this is a historical fact which cannot be disputed – but if you are making an adventure/comedy that might be an aspect you should shy away from.
+You can certainly hint at that element of the pirate life but it’s best to refrain from scenes where women are tossed over a bed with their dresses raised over their heads.
+That young Jean-Baptiste steps in to save the honour of María-Dolores (Charlotte Lewis), a beautiful Spanish girl who finds herself in the pirate’s clutches, does not help the film’s case as it then tries to brook a romance between the two simply based on his not wanting to see her raped or rape her himself.
+I’m betting the list of romantic comedies that have a “meet-cute” during a rape scene is relatively small.

-Horrible and distasteful aspects of the film’s production aside, the movie itself is also terrible on pretty much every other level – excepting the amazing costuming and set designs – but at the heart of the film’s problems is what, at a glance, seems to be an unfinished script that lacks focus and peters off towards the end, and the audience is left with no actual conclusion.
+Horrible and distasteful aspects of the film’s production aside, the movie itself is also terrible on pretty much every other level – except the amazing costuming and set designs which are quite impressive – but at the heart of the film’s problems is what, at a glance, seems to be an unfinished script that lacked focus and peters off towards the end with the audience left with no actual conclusion.

-After Captain Red and Frog are rescued and locked in irons by a passing Spanish galleon, the two incite a mutiny – which they fail at – and they are sentenced to death.
+After Captain Red and Frog are rescued and locked in irons by a passing Spanish galleon, the two incite a mutiny – which they fail at – and are sentenced to death.
 And how do they escape being hanged from the yardarm for such an act?
-Why they incite another mutiny, of course.
+Why, they simply incite another mutiny, of course.

 Not only does the film end with our two leads sailing off alone on a small boat with their prize – having abandoned their own men on the burning and sinking Spanish Galleon – but the love interest of our “hero” is also left behind with the bad guys.